Litchurch: History

-The name Litchurch is of probable Anglo-Saxon origin, and may possibly derive from either Luda's Church or Littlechurch.
-One theory is that it originally referred to a now lost settlement centred on St Peter's Church in Derby.
+The name Litchurch is of Anglo-Saxon origin, meaning Luda's Church.
+This church has not been identified with certainty, but it may refer to an early settlement around nearby St Peter's Church, Derby.
 The earliest reference to Litchurch is in the Domesday Book when it was also one the hundreds of Derbyshire, meaning that at one time it was the meeting place for the hundred court.
 By 1300, it had been combined with the neighbouring hundred of Morleston.